21 MarNext Meeting

 Wednesday Night @ The MoviesEvery Wednesday at 5:30pm-7:30pm

 Enjoy newly released feature films, documentaries and now classics.
 Popcorn is provided.
-“Dinner and a Movie” are separate entries, please register for those independently.
+Please register for Dinner and a Movie separately.

 Full synopsis of each film can be seen by clicking RSVP button before you register.

 March 7 Dunkirk